elastic/rally-tracks/serverless_k8s/README.md

 ### `append-no-conflicts-metrics-with-fast-refresh`

 Index a metrics document corpus while indexing a small Kibana corpus to a separate fast refresh index.
 This challange simulates indexing to a smaller index with fast refresh enabled while concurrently bulk indexing to a larger data stream.
 The race ends once all fast refresh documents have been indexed.
+Test mode is not supported and will result in an error since the fast refresh corpus contains less than 1000 documents.

 #### Parameters